dapr/samples/twitter-sentiment-processor/demos/javademo/README.md

 ### Viewer

 Viewer app runs a static website from the [viewer/src/main/resources/static](viewer/src/main/resources/static) folder.
-The website stablishes a Web Socket connection to the `/ws/` endpoint.
+The website establishes a Web Socket connection to the `/ws/` endpoint.
 The server side for the Web Socket is handled by [SocketTextHandler.java](viewer/src/main/java/io/dapr/apps/twitter/viewer/SocketTextHandler.java).
 The PubSub subscription is handled by [ApplicationController.java](viewer/src/main/java/io/dapr/apps/twitter/processor/ApplicationController.java), using a singleton instance of [WebSocketPubSub.java](viewer/src/main/java/io/dapr/apps/twitter/processor/WebSocketPubSub.java) to send the topic's message to all active Web Sockets.

 ## Running